mehulagg/gitlab/doc/user/project/clusters/add_eks_clusters.md

 insufficient permissions to retrieve the resources needed for the form.
 Make sure you've assigned the role the correct permissions.

+### Key Pairs are not loaded

+Gitlab loads the key pairs from the **Cluster Region** specified.
+Ensure that key pair exists in that region.

 #### `ROLLBACK_FAILED` during cluster creation

 The creation process halted because GitLab encountered an error when creating